calvinhp/2021_7CTOs_BuildingOurCloudCommunityTheDaVinciWay/slides.md

 # Speed of data transfer {.semi-filtered data-background-image="images/data_transfer.jpg"}

 ::: notes
-re:Invent announcement of new C5n instance instance type that will transfer 100 gigabits/sec
+re:Invent announcement in 2018 of new C5n instance instance type that will transfer 100 gigabits/sec

+This new C6gn now supports double the EBS bandwidth of those C5n instances

-Multi gigabit LTE speeds
+Multi gigabit LTE speeds and not 5G

 Photo: https://flic.kr/p/Tgiwa5
 :::